urbit/docs/docs.md

 architecture description.
 To install and run Urbit, read forward from the [installation guide](using/install).

-To begin developing for Urbit, start by [learning Hoon](hoon).
+To begin developing for Urbit, start by learning Hoon [syntax](hoon/syntax), then walk through the [Arvo tutorials](arvo).
+The examples and exercises in Arvo will teach you to build high-level programs and interact with the network.

+Dig into the mechanics of Urbit with [Core Hoon](hoon).
 Refer back there for pure-code exercises and functions in the [standard library](hoon/library).
-When you have a feel for Hoon's basic structure and [syntax](hoon/syntax), you're ready to write apps in Urbit with the [Arvo tutorials](arvo).

 Registered academics are required to start with the [Nock definition](nock/definition) and work upward from there.